-For its unique work, Elifelet was awarded the 2015 Israeli President’s Award for Volunteerism, as well as the 2015 Yigal Alon Award for Exemplary Pioneering Activities.
+For its unique work, Elifelet was awarded the 2016 Human Rights Prize of the French Republic, the 2015 Israeli President's Award for Volunteerism and the 2015 Yigal Alon Award for Exemplary Pioneering Activities.

 Elifelet's efforts are based on the work of volunteers.
 All contributions come from private citizens and are used for diverse activities benefiting the children.